 - 1. Attain admission in good standing to the University. - 2.
 Return the completed application and required supporting documents to the School of Nursing by the published deadlines. - 3.
-Complete all general education/ core curriculum courses. - 4.
+Complete all general education/ core curriculum courses by the end of the "Maymester" prior to entering the nursing program. - 4.
 Must lack no more than a three hour elective in Area F. - 5.
-Must have a grade of C or higher in Area A, Area D, and Area F. - 6.
-Area F sciences must be completed within 5 years of projected admission.
-Testing is required for those applicants who completed these courses five years ago or longer.
-Remediation may be required. - 7.
+Must have a grade of C or higher in Area A, Area C English Literature course, Area D, and Area F. - 6.
+Area F courses (excluding the elective) must be completed within 5 years of projected admission. - 7.
 Earned a Grade Point Average (GPA) of 3.0/4.0.
 Admission is competitive.
-A - a.
-GPA of 3.0 does not guarantee admission.
-Calculation of GPA is based on grades in Area A, Area D, and Area F (excluding the Area F elective).
-If any of the applicable courses have been repeated, all attempts are included in this calculation. - 8.
+A GPA of 3.0 does not guarantee admission.
+Calculation of GPA is based on grades in Area A, Area C English Literature course, Area D, and Area F (excluding the Area F elective).
+If any of the applicable courses have been repeated, all attempts within 5 years are included in this calculation. - 8.
+Must have completed 3 science courses required for the nursing major, Area A, and Area C Literature course prior to applying. - 9.
+Students applying to GSW beginning fall 2017: the School of Nursing will no longer accept online sciences.
+All sciences (Area D and Area F) must be face-to-face - 10.
 Successful completion of a standardized preadmission exam for nursing.
-Information regarding exam

-- and minimum score is located on School of Nursing website. - 9.
-Must not have been excluded from another nursing program for any reason, including but not limited to, academic misconduct, disruptive behavior, or program failure.
-A nursing course failure in another institution counts as a failure in this institution.
+Information regarding exam and minimum score is located on School of Nursing website. - 11.
+Must not have been excluded from any nursing program for any reason, including but not limited to, academic misconduct, disruptive behavior, or program failure within 5 years of the application date.
+A nursing course failure in another institution counts as a failure in this institution. - 12.
+Must submit a copy of active unencumbered LPN license. - 13.
+It is not required, but highly recommended that students have an iPad or laptop for in-class use.